flags/Reactor-3/docs/testingnotes.md

 Do not clear orders until group leader allows it
 	i.e., when the AI hits a guard point it should not be cleared (they should wait there)

+"Are you armed?"
+"Negative"
+"Stay behind us, then!"